p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 1. REINFORCE
 1. Hill Climbing
 7. Genetic Evolution
+1. DDPG

-I plan to include PPO, DDPG and A2C soon.
+I plan to also include PPO and A2C soon.

 ### Usage ###